Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Introduction

 If one can produce a primitive embedding of lattices

-with the right properties (see for instance Propositions \ref{prop:sec_K3n:F=0}, \ref{prop:sec_K3n:R(Q)}, \ref{prop:sec_K3n+:Fcusp}, \ref{prop:sec_OG10:mod}), then the so called ``quasi-pullback'' of $\Phi_{12}$ to the cone $\Omega^\bullet\left(\Lambda_h\right)$ will yield the needed low weight cusp form $F_a$.
+with the right properties (see e.g.\ Propositions~\ref{prop:sec_K3n:F=0}, \ref{prop:sec_K3n:R(Q)}, \ref{prop:sec_K3n+:Fcusp}, \ref{prop:sec_OG10:mod}), then the so-called ``quasi-pullback'' of $\Phi_{12}$ to the cone $\Omega^\bullet\left(\Lambda_h\right)$ yields the needed low weight cusp form $F_a$.
 Thus the proofs of the main results boil down to producing embeddings $\Lambda_h\hookrightarrow \mathrm{II}_{2,26}$ with the desired properties.
-The modularity of the resulting holomorphic function obtained after taking the quasi-pullback is not automatic and strongly depends on the arithmetic group that one is working with.
-This condition is automatically satisfied if $\Gamma$ is the group $\widetilde{O}^+\left(\Lambda_h\right)$ defined in \eqref{eq: tilde O}, but much more delicate when the arithmetic group is larger.
-This is one source of difficulty in the cases $\gamma=1,2$.
-Moreover, in these cases, the embedding \eqref{embedding} has to be chosen in such a way that isometries of $\Lambda_h$ in the arithmetic group $\Gamma$ extend to isometries of ${\rm{II}}_{2,26}$.
-Again, this is again automatic when $\Gamma=\widetilde{O}^+(\Lambda_h)$ but if the arithmetic group is larger, choosing such an embedding where isometries in $\Gamma$ extend is a more delicate endeavor.
+Modularity of the quasi-pullback is not automatic and strongly depends on the arithmetic group involved.
+The condition is automatically satisfied if $\Gamma$ is the group $\widetilde{O}^+\left(\Lambda_h\right)$ defined in \eqref{eq: tilde O}, but is much more delicate when $\Gamma$ is larger.
+This is one source of difficulty for $\gamma=1,2$.
+Moreover, in these cases, the embedding \eqref{embedding} has to be chosen so that isometries of $\Lambda_h$ in the group $\Gamma$ extend to isometries of ${\rm{II}}_{2,26}$.
+This is again automatic when $\Gamma=\widetilde{O}^+(\Lambda_h)$, but if $\Gamma$ is larger, it is a more delicate endeavor.

-Once we have an embedding where one can ensure modularity of the quasi-pullback, then vanishing at the ramification divisor follows in the case $\gamma\geq3$ by the classification or irreducible low-rank lattices of small discriminant \cite{CS88}.
+Once we have an embedding where one can ensure modularity of the quasi-pullback, then vanishing at the ramification divisor follows in the case $\gamma\geq3$ by the classification of irreducible low-rank lattices of small discriminant \cite{CS88}.
 In the case $\gamma=1,2$, this problem is again more challenging and we can solve it only by imposing additional constraints on both the dimension $2n$ and the degree $2d$.